IKE Platform

 | ws:update-feature — incorporate main into feature | feature | Execute the main-into-feature merge |

-| ws:verify-convergence — transitive dependency convergence | inspection | Check transitive dependency convergence across subprojects |
+| ws:verify-convergence — transitive dependency convergence | inspection | Check transitive dependency convergence across the working set |

 Setup Goals